gsboast/gettingandcleaningdata/CodeBook.md

 * freqBodyAccStdZ

-> The average of the features for Fast Fourier Transform Frequency (freq) of estimated body (Body) Triaxial Angular velocity from the gyroscope (Gyro) sensor magnitude (mag), mean and standard deviations including the the X-Y-Z coordinate values for the associated subject/activity pairs were named as follows:
+> The average of the features for Fast Fourier Transform Frequency (freq) of estimated body (Body) Triaxial Angular velocity from the gyroscope (Gyro) sensor magnitude (mag), mean and standard deviations including the the X-Y-Z coordinate mean/std. for the associated subject/activity pairs were named as follows:

 * freqBodyGyroJerkMagMean
 * freqBodyGyroJerkMagStd